karenacollins/AstroImageJv3v4-deprecated/docs/DevelopmentEnvironment.md

 the higher one is better, because it has more fixes.

 Install JDK 8u192 or whatever is the latest-greatest JDK 8.
-(Obviously this is not required if you have already completed the comman-line development environment, and you will instead use the JDK previously installed by SDKMAN.)
+(Obviously this is not required if you have already completed the command-line development environment, and you will instead use the JDK previously installed by SDKMAN.)

 For both Git and the JDK, make note of where they were installed